UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 Notes:
 In the terminal,
 we can look at the `git log` output to find the commit hash we want to reset our project to.
 Then we can use the command `git reset --hard <commit hash>`.
 If we are really sure about this change and want to push it to GitHub we need to use `git push -f` to "force" the push since GitHub by default protects us from accidentally pushing after a hard reset since this can lead to problems.
+You will have to use the command

 If we want to make a new commit with the changes since the reset point, we can perform a "soft" reset with `git reset --soft`.